 In the state that literally created Tex-Mex, it’s tough to pick a favorite—so we let U.S. presidents do it.
 Both Lyndon B. Johnson and George W. Bush have eaten at Fonda San Miguel, the stunning Austin landmark that’s been dishing out some of the freshest, most authentic Mexican food in Texas since the 1970s.
-Agree with the POTUS’s picks?
-Here are 25 more presidential favorite foods.
+Agree with the POTUS’ picks?
+Check out more presidents’ favorite foods.

 Red Iguana, Salt Lake City

 Along with being one of Utah’s most decorated restaurants (it’s won the “best Mexican restaurant” title multiple times), Red Iguana also has Guy Fieri’s stamp of approval.
 The family-run diner is legendary across the state for its melt-in-your-mouth slow-roasted pork and puntas de filete a la nortena, a platter of steak tips and bacon atop almond mole.
 Unfamiliar with mole?
 You’re not alone.
-Our experts have a complete explainer guide for this flavorful sauce.
+Our experts answer the age-old question: what is mole sauce, anyway?

 El Cortijo, Burlington